-Sex-positive parents are leaders, not lookouts.
+Sex-positive parents are the coach, not the cop.

 Next time you’re having a conversation, and things get weird, know that you’re not alone.

-Us modern parents are blazing a new trail.
+Modern parents are blazing a new trail.

 Don’t let the weirdness fool you, you’re doing the right thing.